nickgovier/Quake-VS2019/README.md

 In quakedef.h, define GLQUAKE to build the OpenGL version, otherwise don't for software/Winquake.

+Winquake/software
+- Start the game with -startwindowed

+GLQuake:
-Start the game with -no8bit if the textures don't work in GLQuake, e.g. -width 800 -height 600 -bpp 32 -window -no8bit
+- Start the game with -no8bit if the textures don't work, e.g. -width 800 -height 600 -bpp 32 -window -no8bit
+- r_flashblend 0 to turn off the silly yellow circles when people shoot